Megan Is Missing: Plot

-Lexie, one of Megan's party friends, gives her a social media handle to Josh, someone they think is a 17-year-old boy from a nearby school.
-He remains anonymous on video chat, claiming that he has a broken webcam.
-Despite several red flags and contradictions, Megan finds herself infatuated with him.
+Megan video chats with Lexie.
+It is strongly implied during this conversation that Lexie shares a brief sexual past with Megan and retains a crush on her.
+Lexie gives Megan's social media handle to Josh, who presents himself as a 17-year-old from a nearby school.
+He only shares one picture and remains anonymous on video chat, claiming his webcam is broken.
+Despite several suspicions and contradictions, Megan is charmed by him.
 They agree to meet at a party, but he fails to reveal himself.
 She confronts him online but forgives him when he accurately describes what she was wearing and insists he is shy.
+Later, when Amy comes over her house, Megan introduces her to him.

-Amy begins to feel left out, and while at Megan's house, Megan introduces her to him.
-Josh convinces Megan to meet him behind a diner (rather than public this time).
-On January 17, news reports reveal that Megan vanished and the last footage of her is from the diner's grainy security camera, showing her being grabbed by the wrist by an indistinct man.
-Amy launches an investigation into Megan's disappearance and talks online with Josh.
-After realizing Amy suspects him, he threatens her.
-Subsequently, graphic images of a tortured Megan's mouth, nostrils, and eyes forced open while immobilized in a contraption begin surfacing on fetish forums.
+Josh convinces Megan to meet him behind a diner.
+She does not attend class the next day, and Amy's initial inquiries are brushed off by Lexie and Kathy.
+News reports, however, later declare Megan officially missing; the last footage of her is from the diner's grainy security camera, showing her being grabbed by the wrist by an indistinct older man.
+Amy investigates Megan's disappearance and talks online with Josh.
+Lexie and Kathy notice her investigating in the area where Megan disappeared; perhaps out of guilt for introducing Megan to Josh in the first place, Lexie verbally harasses Amy.
+After realizing Amy suspects him, Josh threatens her.
+Subsequently, graphic images of a tortured Megan's mouth, nostrils, and eyes forced open while immobilized in a pillory table begin surfacing on fetish forums.

-While recording a video diary underneath an old bridge where she'd share secrets with Megan, Amy is grabbed by a man.
+While recording a video diary underneath an old bridge where she would share secrets with Megan, Amy is grabbed by a man.
 Investigators find her video camera in a garbage can.
-In unedited footage, Josh unlocks the door to a BDSM chamber with Amy chained to the wall.
+In unedited footage, Josh unlocks the door to a torture chamber with Amy chained to the wall.
 She begs for her teddy bear and he responds by making her eat food from a dog bowl without her hands.
 Josh later brutally rapes her, then tells her that he will let her go if she gets into a large plastic barrel to conceal his whereabouts.
 Amy opens the barrel and attempts to flee when she sees Megan's decaying corpse inside.
 She is forced inside alongside Megan's body and begs to live while Josh digs a large hole in a forest.
 He pushes the barrel in and fills it up before picking up his flashlight and walking away.
+The missing posters for Amy and Megan are shown and the film ends.